Kyleg142/localsage/README.md

 There is even a collection of [built-in Markdown themes](https://pygments.org/styles/) to choose from, courtesy of **Rich**.

-## Demo & Screenshots 🗺
+## Demo & Screenshots 🖼️
 ![Screenshot1](path/to/screenshot.png)
 *Local Sage running in Zellij alongside Yazi, Btop, and Helix.*

 ![Screenshot2](path/to/screenshot.png)
 *Output for attaching a file and purging it.*

+## Under the Hood 🛠️
+#### Rendering & Streaming (For Technical Users)
+At its core, Local Sage uses the **Rich** library combined with a custom math sanitizer to render live Markdown and readable inline math.
+Chunk processing is frame-synchronized to the refresh rate of a rich.live display, meaning that the entire rendering process occurs at a customizable interval.
+Effectively a hand-rolled, lightweight, synchronized rendering engine running right in your terminal.

+You can adjust the refresh rate using the `!rate` command (30 FPS by default).
+#### Context-Aware File Management
+When a file is attached to a session, a unique wrapper is applied to the file's contents.
+The wrapper is then used to detect each specific file attachment in your conversation history.
+This enables file replacement on re-attachment and selective attachment removal.

+Removing an attachment (with the `!purge` command) will **refund** its context consumption.
+On file re-attachment, context consumption only increases in tandem with newly added content.

 ## Compatibility 🔩
 **Python 3.9** or later required.

-The big three (**Linux, macOS,** and **Windows**) are all supported, ensure your terminal emulator has relatively modern features.
+The big three (**Linux, macOS,** and **Windows**) are all supported.
+Ensure your terminal emulator has relatively modern features.
 Alacritty works well.
 So does kitty and ghostty.

 Local Sage is designed to work with any backend that features an OpenAI API endpoint.
-I personally use **llama.cpp** and can thus guarantee compatibility for it.
+I test with **llama.cpp** and can thus guarantee compatibility for it.

 You can use non-local models with Local Sage if desired.
-If you set an API key, the CLI will store it in your OS's built-in credential manager via **keyring**.
+If you set an API key, the CLI will store it safely in your OS's built-in credential manager via **keyring**.

-Local Sage is tested with four small and diverse models hosted via llama.cpp on my humble 7900xt.
-- GPT-OSS 20B
-- LFM2 8B A1B
-- Nemotron Nano 12B v2
-- Qwen3 30B A3B Instruct 2507

 ## Installation 💽
 Install **pip** for your OS, the Python package manager.